-In 2016, researchers from Georgia Tech and the United Nations University Institute on Computing and Society (UNU-CS) joined other organizations in an initiative to aggregate and analyze online reports and respond to actionable incidents during the Ghanaian national election.
+In 2016, researchers from Georgia Tech and the United Nations University Institute in Macau joined other organizations in an initiative to aggregate and analyze online reports and respond to actionable incidents during the Ghanaian national election.
 We deployed Aggie, a software platform for crossmedia election monitoring, and collaborated to stand up a crossmedia tracking center (CMTC1) led by PenPlusBytes in Accra, Ghana.

 While Ghana has a strong modern democratic tradition, there was still concern that voting irregularities or even violence could derail the presidential elections in 2016.
 In the words of one of our Ghanaian colleagues, “Ghana is seen as a beacon of democracy, and all [of the] eyes on us want to find out what is happening.
 Can we consolidate our democracy?
 Can we hold on to what we are known [for]?”